vinkodlak/rigpro.consulting/src/pages/index.md

       newTab: false
   - title: Our Company
     body: >-
-      RIGPRO Consulting was established by experienced ex wireline engineers with the passion to successfully oversee and drive any logging operations whether on land or sea .
+      RIGPRO Consulting was established by experienced dedicated ex-wireline engineers with the passion to successfully oversee and drive any logging operations whether on land or sea .
 It all started with the development of a unique software platform that allowed users to not only quality control logging operations but also build a solid data base of each logging operation.
 Development and field testing of RIGPRO software was achieved over a 3 year period.

       Clients are now able to follow the progress from planning, real time